vyfor/cord.nvim/.github/wiki/Examples.md

 # 🎨 Examples

-Learn how to customize your Discord presence in countless ways using Cord's robust configuration system.
+Learn how to customize your Discord presence with examples.
 The possibilities are endless, and the only limit is your creativity!

 ### Customizing Icons